 Brandywine Realty Trust Prices $350 Million of 7.550% Guaranteed Notes Due 2028

-/EIN News/ -- PHILADELPHIA, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- Brandywine Realty Trust (the “Company”) (NYSE:BDN) announced today that its operating partnership, Brandywine Operating Partnership, L.P. (the “Operating Partnership”), has priced an underwritten public offering of $350 million of its 7.550% guaranteed notes due 2028 (the “Notes”).
+PHILADELPHIA, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- Brandywine Realty Trust (the "Company") BDN announced today that its operating partnership, Brandywine Operating Partnership, L.P. (the "Operating Partnership"), has priced an underwritten public offering of $350 million of its 7.550% guaranteed notes due 2028 (the "Notes").
 Interest on the Notes will be payable semi-annually on March 15 and September 15 of each year, commencing March 15, 2023.

 The Notes are being offered to investors at a price of 99.058% of their principal amount, plus accrued interest, if any, from December 13, 2022, with a re-offer yield of 7.776%.
 The sale of the Notes is expected to close on December 13, 2022, subject to customary closing conditions.